 The 4n , cited above, is also known as the 'TetraNeutron'.
 A grouping of four neutrons, similar to the nucleus of helium, but with two neutrons replacing the two protons.

-According to some research groups cannot theoretically exist and indeed does not exist in the real world.
-Other groups maintains the opposite.
+According to some research groups it cannot theoretically exist, and does not exist in the real world.
+Other groups maintain the opposite.

 Several recent experiments have claimed to have detected (extremely short-lived) tetraneutons - but the results are disputed by some researchers.

 More details at Wikipedia

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !